FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 [here](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/README.md#extending-or-editing-a-model)
 for detailed instructions).

-We use parameterized (generic) types to increase the flexibility of our codebase in a number of ways.
-For example, we are now able to think of all computational settings, such as flags, data vintages, and the number of samples to draw using the Metropolis-Hastings algorithm, as instances of type `Setting`.
-We can have settings of various data types and store them centrally in a single dictionary within the model object.

-Julia's JIT compilation also provides significant performance boosts in some areas.
+Julia's JIT compilation provides significant performance boosts in some areas.
 For example, we allow a variable number of anticipated monetary policy shocks, beginning in 2008Q4, that we use to treat the zero lower bound.
 In our MATLAB code, we suffer some dynamic code generation to implement this feature.